 For 2002, data on industrial and agricultural measures were collected through onsite visits to industrial or agricultural sites.
+For 2003, data on commercial measures were collected through on-site visits to commercial sites.

 2.3.1 Customer Recruitment and Tracking